openshift/hypershift/docs/content/reference/api.md

 <td>
 <em>(Optional)</em>
 <p>SizeGiB is the size in GiB (1024^3 bytes) to assign to the OS disk.
-This should be between 16 and 65,536 when using the UltraSSD storage account type and between 16 and 32,767 when using any other storage account type.
+This should be between 16 and 65,536 when using the UltraSSD_LRS storage account type and between 16 and 32,767 when using any other storage account type.
 When not set, this means no opinion and the platform is left to choose a reasonable default, which is subject to change over time.
 The current default is 30.</p>
 </td>